explodingcamera/tinywasm/examples/rust/README.md

-# Examples using Rust compiled to WebAssembly
+# WebAssembly Rust Examples

+This is a seperate crate that generates WebAssembly from Rust code.
+It is used by the `wasm-rust` example.